cymonegates/SVI_R_Script/README.md

 # Instructions
 1. Download the CDC_SVI_2018_DD.xlsx
-2. Download the R Script
+2. Download the Arizona_SVI_Calculations_GitHub.R Script
 3. Insert your census API key into line 27  (if you do not have one there is guidance in the R script)
 4. Set your parameters in Section 2
 5. Comment lines 27 and 30